-Directs the Federal Trade Commission, in consultation with the Environmental Protection Agency, Commissioner of Food and Drugs, and the Consumer Product Safety Commission (as appropriate depending on the type of covered product involved) to issue regulations on "Do Not Flush" labeling requirements for nonflushable wipe, including baby wipes, household wipes, disinfecting wipes and personal care wipes.
-Requirements mirrors CA's labeling law.
-Companion Senate bill (S. 1350).
+Directs the Federal Trade Commission, in consultation with the Environmental Protection Agency, Commissioner of Food and Drugs, and the Consumer Product Safety Commission (as appropriate depending on the type of covered product involved) to issue "Do Not Flush" labeling requirements for nonflushable wipes, including baby wipes, household wipes, disinfecting wipes and personal care wipes.
+The requirements mirror California's labeling law and has the support from the wipes industry, national clean water sector, civil engineers, and environment advocates.
+Companion Senate bill: S. 1350.